 The Fellowship was a wonderful opportunity that provided unparalleled access to health policy experts.
 Every day of my one-year stint, I met with individuals from the top of their field and learned about the nuances of the issues from them.
 The Fellowship continues to be a resource and asset for my career in health policy.
 Meghan Taira

-The David Winston Fellowship offers a singular opportunity to work alongside the people and processes at the heart of national health policy, and I'm thrilled to take this next step in my career.
+The David Winston Fellowship offered a singular opportunity to work alongside the people and processes at the heart of national health policy, and was then thrilled to take the next step in my career.
 Adrianna McIntyre, MPH, MPP

 I applied to the Winston Fellowship because I was interested in learning how to look at health systems planning and policy holistically while balancing partisan interests.
 Lydia Orth, MPH